-To qualify for the Officer of the Watch (Yachts less than 3000gt) Certificate of Competency Oral examination you will be required to hold the pass certificates from the training courses above and also meet the following entry requirements.
+To qualify for the Officer of the Watch (Yachts <3000gt) Certificate of Competency Oral examination you will be required to hold the pass certificates from the training courses above and also meet the entry requirements.

 - Be at least 19 years of age

-- Hold either; An RYA Yachtmaster certificate and a certificate of successful completion of a shorebased Yachtmaster Offshore course or IYT Master of Yachts Limited
+- Hold either, an RYA Yachtmaster certificate and a certificate of successful completion of a Shorebased Yachtmaster course or IYT Master of Yachts Limited

-- Hold a valid ENG1 (medical fitness certificate) or accepted equivalent
+- Hold a valid ENG1 or accepted equivalent

 - Since the age of 16 have obtained a minimum of 36 months’ onboard yacht service.
-This must include at least 365 days seagoing service on vessels of 15 metres or over in load line length, made up of:
+This must include 365 days of seagoing service on vessels of 15 metres or over in load line length, made up of:

 - Actual sea service